ices-eg/wg_WGEEL/Misc/data_call_2022/LT.md

 ## to do
 * Integrate.
 Could not integrate due to an error: Error: Failed to fetch row: ERROR:  new row for relation "t_eelstock_eel" violates check constraint "ck_qal_id_and_missvalue"
 DETAIL:  Failing row contains (549730, 11, 2021, null, LT_total, LT, Y, null, null, 0, null, not reported due to commercial confidentiality reasons, 2022-09-08, NR, dc_2022, Public).
+## fixed
+in eel_missvaluequal: NR changed as NP
+ 1 new values inserted in the database

 ## Annex 10
 * no data